ManoloRaj/pharma_stock-managment/README.md

 smart managment based on database storage

 It work in JAVA environment :
-- Javac compilation
+- Eclipse project
-- JSON library in JAVA for SGBD
+- JSON library in JAVA for SGBD : JSON simple library